KJCats/My-Notes/1 - Raw Notes/Notes to Allegory of the Cave.md

 [[Socrates]] [[Claucon]]

 We have Socrates and Claucon talking to each other.
-First glance, it's clear that Socrates hat much more dialog than Claucon has.
+First glance, it's clear that Socrates has much more dialog than Claucon.